ManonLef/To-Do-App/resources and notes/notes.md

 - add event listeners to each project
 - once a project is clicked, render all tasks from said project

-## 2023032 create task design
+## 20230327 create task design and implement current project state

 ![initial design](./task-design-idea.png)
 - above roughly implemented
 - I added a current project state.
 I think that will come in handy when adding a task based on current project selected.
-- [ ] go through project selection and task assignment based on projectUuid
+- [x] go through project selection and task assignment based on projectUuid

+### 20230327
+- I implemented a model module today for I think it's more convenient to keep storage and variables separated as much as possible.
+I also read up a bit on MVC and think this is the best approach.
+Most of the time so far actually went to organizing the code I believe.
+- I think the next step is considering if any of the helper functions are needed and also focus more on having the uuid's of both the project and task.
+Keep in minf I may want to have a tab showing all tasks in one view and similar for dates due.